Facts About Lead Levels and

 lead exposure from my plumbing system?

-to the finished water pH during the treatment process to minimize
+phosphate-based corrosion inhibitor for over a decade.
+Adjustments are made to the finished water pH during the treatment

 What can I do in my home to reduce exposure

 Any time the water has been sitting unused for six hours or longer, flush your

 cold-water pipes by running the water until it becomes a constant temperature.
 Saving the water for other